Editing Backup Job Settings

 - Right-click the Veeam Agent for Microsoft Windows icon in the system tray and select Backup > Configure backup.

-If you change the target location in the backup job, during the next backup job session Veeam Agent for Microsoft Windows will perform full data backup.
+If you change the target location for the backup job, during the next backup job session Veeam Agent for Microsoft Windows will perform full data backup.
 All subsequent backup sessions will produce incremental backups — Veeam Agent for Microsoft Windows will copy only changed data to the target location and add a new incremental backup file to the backup chain.

 Full backup takes much more time than incremental backup.
 If you change the target location, you can copy an existing backup chain to the new location manually.
 In this case, the new backup job session will produce an incremental backup file and add it to the backup chain.